Germinating the seeds

 If you have germinated other Begonias before (not tropical, terrarium Begonias), you may use the same technique that worked for you.
 The tips below reflect what has worked for me, although other methods can certainly work.

 Getting started -- Plant your seeds when you receive them for best results.
 Use about 6 to 10 small pots or cups that are 2-4 inches (5-10 cm) tall.
 The pots should have drainage holes.

-The seeds are very tiny, so work in a well-lit area.
-Sprinkle several seeds evenly across the surface of each pot.
+The seeds are tiny, so work in a well-lit area.
+Fill the pots with soil and sprinkle several seeds evenly across the surface of each pot.
 An easy way to pick up the seeds is by breathing on your finger tip to lightly moisten it, then dabbing the seeds with it.
-Don't sow them too densely, because the germination rate is high.

 Add water until the soil is evenly moist, but not soggy.
 Until the seeds sprout, ensure that the soil surface never dries out.
 An easy way to maintain high humidity by enclosing the pots in a plastic container or bag - just leave it open a crack to let in fresh air.
 Once or twice a day, drip a few drops of water on the surface to keep it moist.